dflex-js/dflex/packages/dnd/README.md

 </p>

-DFlex DnD is written in Pure JavaScript it can be used with different frameworks wither its React, Vue, Angular, etc.
+DFlex DnD is written in Pure JavaScript it can be used with different frameworks wither it is React, Vue, Angular, etc.

 It depends on animation tracking each droppable area which makes the whole process run smoothly as possible.